Kedah: Geography

-The Pedu Lake is the largest man-made lake in the state.
+Kedah is the 8th largest state by land area and 8th most populated state in Malaysia, with a total land area of 9500 km2.
+The terrain is mostly flat in general, as the Kedah–Perlis Plain covers much of the state's land area, from the district of Kuala Muda in the south towards the state of Perlis in the north.
+Owing to its alluvial properties, most of the plains have been developed for rice farming for centuries.
+Meanwhile, the northeastern towards the southeastern part of the state is particularly mountainous, especially in the districts of Padang Terap, Sik, Baling, Kulim and Bandar Baharu.
+The Kedah–Songkhla and Bintang Ranges formed the state's boundary between the Thai provinces of Songkhla and Yala in the northeast, and the state of Penang in the southwest and Perak in the southeast.
+The Bintang Range is home to Mount Bintang, the state's highest point, located on the border with Perak.
+Some parts of Kedah are also karstic, with areas punctuated by limestone hills called mogotes.

+The major rivers within Kedah include the Kedah, Merbok, Muda and Kerian rivers.
+The Muda River serves as the southwestern border with Penang, while the Kerian River forms part of the southeastern boundary with Penang and Perak.

 Government

 Executive

-Kedah's Constitution was promulgated by its Ruler in July 1950.
-The various provisions laid down in the Constitution include the role and powers of the Monarch, the State Parliament and the State's Civil Service.
+Kedah's constitution was promulgated by Sultan Badlishah in July 1950.
+The various provisions laid down in the constitution include the role and powers of the monarch, the Kedah State Legislative Assembly and the state's civil service.

-The Sultan of Kedah is the constitutional ruler of the State.
-His position is hereditary and he holds office for life.
-The Ruler is the head of the religion of Islam in the State and the executive power of the state government is vested in him.
-The current Sultan is Sultan Sallehuddin ibni Almarhum Sultan Badlishah, who has reigned since 12 September 2017 after his elder brother Sultan Abdul Halim died on 11 September 2017.
+The Sultan of Kedah is the constitutional ruler of the state.
+His position is hereditary and he holds his office for life.
+The sultan is the head of Islam in the state and the executive power of the state government is vested in him.
+The current sultan is Sallehuddin, who has reigned since 12 September 2017 after his elder brother Sultan Abdul Halim died on 11 September 2017.

 The State Executive Council, which along with the Sultan is Kedah's executive branch of government.
 It is composed of the Menteri Besar, who is its chairman and Kedah's head of government, and ten other members.
-The Menteri Besar and other members of the council are appointed by the Sultan of Kedah from members of the Kedah State Legislative Assembly (Dewan Undangan Negeri Kedah).
+The Menteri Besar and other members of the council are appointed by the Sultan of Kedah from members of the Kedah State Legislative Assembly (Malay: Dewan Undangan Negeri Kedah).

 Legislature

-The state also has a State assembly, called the Kedah State Legislative Assembly.
-It is similar to the Parliament but is limited to making laws relating to the state.
+The Kedah State Legislative Assembly is similar to the Parliament but is limited to making laws relating to the state.
 Its members are elected in elections which are usually held simultaneously with federal elections.
 The term of each state assembly member is limited to five years.
-The state assembly must be dissolved before or once it expires its term for a fresh election to elect its members.
+The state assembly must be dissolved before or once it expires its term for a fresh election.